mustafakamal88/tj/README.md

   If these are not set, login/signup can work locally but fail or behave differently on Vercel.

+  ## Supabase Realtime (Live Broker Matrix)

+  The Live Broker Matrix uses Supabase Realtime subscriptions on `public.broker_live_state`.

+  - The migration attempts to add the table to the `supabase_realtime` publication.
+  - If your project manages Realtime via the dashboard, ensure `broker_live_state` is enabled for Realtime.

+  The Edge Function `broker-live-upsert` requires a Supabase Function secret:

+  - `TJ_INTERNAL_KEY` (requests must send header `x-tj-internal-key` matching this value)

   ## Running the code

   Run `npm i` to install the dependencies.